Mental Health Worksheets: A Clinical Guide for Therapists

 Scope of practice matters.
 Some forms (exposure hierarchies for OCD or PTSD, parts-unburdening protocols, DBT diary cards) assume training that goes beyond the form.
 Using them without that training is a scope-of-practice issue, not a stylistic one.

 Informed consent applies.
-If a structured prompt asks the client to record material they would not otherwise externalise (trauma narratives, parts dialogues, addictive behaviour), the consent conversation has to make explicit how that material will be stored, who can access it, and what its role in the broader treatment is.
+If a structured prompt asks the client to record material they would not otherwise externalize (trauma narratives, parts dialogues, addictive behavior), the consent conversation has to make explicit how that material will be stored, who can access it, and what its role in the broader treatment is.

 Documentation is separate from the form itself.
 The progress note records the intervention and the response; the document usually stays in the clinical file rather than being quoted into the note.
 For more on this, see the progress notes best practices guide and how Emosapien’s in-session co-therapy features treat the worksheet as scaffolding for the work rather than as the work itself.